Visual identity

 The Experience

-The exposure of a documentary like this will help the community to see the reality and hardship of each person that was interviewed and hopefully will build conversations regarding how to embrace diversity, understand and celebrate queer men of color.
+The exposure from a documentary like this will help the community see the reality and hardships faced by each person interviewed, and hopefully, it will spark conversations about how to embrace diversity, understand, and celebrate queer men of color.

-I am so proud of my friends that put this project together and for the opportunity to bring my design skills to it.
-OBNYC will inspire young QPOC to embrace their identity and find a story or experience they could relate to.
+I am so proud of my friends Abdool and Adam for putting this project together and grateful for the opportunity to contribute my design skills.